pdidev/tutorial/README.md

 ### Ex10.
 Post-processing the data in python

+\attention
+You need to have a version %PDI with the \ref pycall_plugin "Pycall plugin" to do this exercise.

 In this exercise, you will once again modify the YAML file only and use python to post-process the data in situ before writing it to HDF5.
 Here, you will write the square root of the raw data to HDF5 instead of the